Laioutr

 Component cache

-1. Builds cache keys for all (entityId, component) pairs that have cache config.
+1. Checks the cache for all requested (entityId, component) pairs

 export default defineMyAppComponentResolver({